Psych Med Management in NJ, PA, NC, and WA available now.

 If you have a prescription for controlled substances--like stimulants for ADHD or benzodiazepines for anxiety or sleep--we need to meet a minimum of every three months.

-New Jersey requires an in person appointment before a first prescription for stimulants, typically used for treatment in ADHD.
+New Jersey requires an in person appointment before a first prescription for stimulants and every three months thereafter, typically used for treatment in ADHD.

 Med management appointments can be rather intense.
 There's a lot of information I need to collect in order to help make safe, informed recommendations about medication.
 Some of these areas include: